 Employees will be notified once their bank reaches 24, 16, 8, and 0 hours.
 In the event an employee takes unpaid leave at 0 banked hours, a formal warning of their contracted work time is issued.
 PTO cannot be used to extend, or be substituted for, hours worked during the notice of termination period.
-A warning will be given for going over your PTO hours without unpaid time off within this 6.8 sections.
+A warning will be given for going over your PTO hours (unless you've been approved for unpaid time off).